sigsum/sigsum-go/doc/tools.md

 ## Examples

-To submit to the log server at `poc.sigsum.org`, we first need a policy file with the following two lines.
+To submit to the log server at `poc.sigsum.org`, we first create a policy file with the following two lines.
 ```
 log 154f49976b59ff09a123675f58cb3e346e0455753c3c3b15d465dcb4f6512b0b https://poc.sigsum.org/jellyfish